-These are the kind of case studies that fuel Dr. Ruan's passion for medicine.
-You'll be able to meet some of these patients in an upcoming documentary that chronicles their return to work, to grandkids, to hobbies, and to dream adventures, after regenerating their brain function with the Bredesen Protocol.
+These stories are the reason Dr. Ruan practices medicine.
+You'll be able to meet some of these happy patients in an upcoming documentary that chronicles their return to work, to grandkids, to hobbies, and to dream adventures, after regenerating their brain function with the Bredesen Protocol.

 Many of them are currently learning from each other, motivating each other, and celebrating together as they share their healing journeys on social media.
-Would you like to join them?
+You can join them.